-Jiffy Cornbread pancakes with buttermilk are a rich and delicious and are perfect for your sweet tooth.
+Jiffy Cornbread pancakes with buttermilk are rich and delicious and are perfect for your sweet tooth.

 The Joy of Cooking Buttermilk Pancakes